stitchdata/docs/_integration-schemas/xero/repeating_invoices.md

 doc-link: &api-doc https://developer.xero.com/documentation/api/repeating-invoices
 singer-schema: https://github.com/singer-io/tap-xero/blob/master/tap_xero/schemas/repeating_invoices.json
 description: |
-  The `repeating_invoices` table contains info about invoices set up to repeat in your Xero account.
+  The `{{ table.name }}` table contains info about invoices set up to repeat in your Xero account.
 A repeating invoice is a recurring transaction, or a transaction that occurs on a regular basis.

 replication-method: "Full Table"